project-hatohol/hatohol/doc/server/hap2/HowToAddHAP2.md

 Ex. hapcommon.py, hapib.py, rabbitmqconnector.py

-And, you create your plugin UUID.
+And, you create your plugin's UUID.

-The following command is example to create on Ubuntu.
+The following command is example to create UUID by Ubuntu.

 ```
 $ uuidgen